numbbo/coco/README.md

   A folder, `ppdata` by default, will be generated, which contains all output from the post-processing, including a `ppdata.html` file, useful as main entry point to explore the result with a browser.
-Data might be overwritten, it is therefore useful to change the output folder name with the `-o FOLDERNAME` option.
+Data might be overwritten, it is therefore useful to change the output folder name with the `-o OUTPUT_FOLDERNAME` option.

   For the single-objective `bbob` suite, a summary pdf can be produced via